National Defence College (Bangladesh): Armed Forces War College

-Chief Advisor Professor Muhammad Yunus awarded certificates to graduate officers of the 'National Defence Course 2024' and 'Armed Forces War Course 2024' at the National Defence College.
+Muhammad Yunus with a graduate of the armed forces war college on 4 December 2024.

 Armed Forces War College was established in 2001 under the National Defence College.
 It is headed by the Commandant of the National Defence College.

 It offers the Armed Forces War Course (AFWC), which is a joint services course which focuses on operational level planning and conduct of war.
 The 44-weeks Course is divided into four terms.
 Each term is of 10 to 12 weeks.